 More than 70 percent of children between the ages of 5 and 14 ride bicycles.
-In-line skating and skateboarding are also very popular among this age group.
+In-line skating and skateboarding are also very popular among this age group and adolescents.
 Although a great form of exercise, riding a bike, in-line skating, or skateboarding without protective gear can be dangerous.
-Next to motor vehicle-related injuries, bicycles injure more children than any other consumer product, according to the National Safe Kids Campaign.

 Wearing a helmet whenever riding a bicycle, in-line skates, or a skateboard should be an automatic habit.
-Helmets should fit properly on your child's head and also be fastened correctly.
+Helmets should fit properly and also be fastened correctly.
 A properly-fastened and fitting helmet does not move around on the head.